damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/partner-marketing/index.html.md

 - Discount for their service and send out to all our customers

 ## Partner Newsletter Feature
 In line with the objective of: Promote existing partnerships to be at top-of-mind for developers, a regular feature in our fortnightly (8th & 22nd) newsletter will promote our partners to our target audience.
+This feature should be co-authored by the partner.

 Possible content:
 - Feature on new partner if signed